 2. AWARDS AND RECOGNITION:

-- Secured second prize for outstanding performance in the area
+- MRPL was awarded First Prize for outstanding performance in the area

 3. CREDIT PROFILE